 Stay informed about your pet’s overall health and potential health risks by visiting your vet for regular check-ups.
 If you know your dog is at risk of developing hip dysplasia, consider alternative therapies like:

-1. Manual massage therapy
+1. Massage therapy

 2. Laser therapy

-3. Limiting intense exercise
+3. Limiting exercise

 Large breed, active dogs are more at risk of developing hip dysplasia.
 Exercising your pup is great, but consider limiting intense exercise like jumping and sprinting.

-Exercise that involves putting intense weight on your dog's hip joints can increase their likelihood of developing hip dysplasia.
+Exercise that involves putting intense weight on your dog's joints can increase their likelihood of developing hip dysplasia.
 So, opt for less weight-bearing exercise like swimming and walking.

 4. Weight management